benlesh/RxJS/docs_app/content/guide2/9-advanced-subscription-management.md

 ### CONS

 - More allocations and overhead than composite subscriptions or ad-hoc strategies.
 We have to use more operators, which means more subscribers and subscriptions, and more function calls during the processing of the streams.
 - Very "Rx-y".
-This approach relies on the developers to have a strong knowledge of RxJS and its operators, and might not be a palatable approach for some times.
+This approach relies on the developers to have a strong knowledge of RxJS and its operators, and might not be a palatable approach for some teams.

 ### Strategy 4: Tap And Join